 5 Do You Have Things Like Running Water And Electricity?

+Out of the many funfair questions we get asked, these ones really do bug us.
 No we eat cold food, don’t wash and go to bed when it gets dark.
 Or at least some seem to believe so.
 Pictured below is the interior of a modern caravan.
 Fully furnished and connected to electricity, gas and running water.
 Oh, and flushing toilets, probably the same make as in your house.

 Gas, it probably slightly different as we tend to use bottled gas or LPG, rather than a fixed connection, which tends to be difficult with all the moving about and such.